keenanwoodall/Deform/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-blue.svg)](https://github.com/keenanwoodall/Deform/compare)

 # Deform
 A fully-featured deformer system for Unity.
-Deform is multithreaded with the Job System, compiled with Burst and calculated using the Mathematics library.
+Deform is multi-threaded with the Job System, compiled with Burst and calculated using the Mathematics library.

 ## Features
 - :zap: Lightning fast!